ENCYCLOPEDIC ENTRY

 Loading ...

 Great circles can be found on spheres as big as planets and as small as oranges.
 If you cut an orange exactly in half, the line you cut is the orange's great circle.
-And until you eat one or both halves, you have two equal hemispheres of the same orange.
+And until you eat one or both halves, you have two equal of the same orange.

-Great circles are also useful in planning routes.
+Great circles are also useful in planning .
 The shortest path between two points on the surface of a sphere is always a segment of a great circle.
 Plotting great circles comes in very handy for airplane pilots trying to fly the shortest distance between two points.
 For example, if you flew from Atlanta, Georgia, United States, to Athens, Greece, you could fly roughly along the path of one of Earth's great circles, which would be the shortest distance between those two points.
-When planning routes, however, pilots have to take other factors into account, such as air currents and weather.
+When planning routes, however, pilots have to take other factors into account, such as and .
 Great circles are just general paths to follow.

 Fast Fact